manrajgang-spec/manrajgang-spec/README.md

 [Brief Introduction - Remove this afterwards]

-I am a highschool student with prfound interest in technology.
+I am a highschool student with profound interest in technology.

 ## Objective
 [Provide Objective - Remove this afterwards]]